 Derek Wood

-To submit a brew you must drop it off by March 3, 2023 to your local Gahan House with a completed submission form.
-There is also a $30 submission fee to enter a beer into this challenge that must be paid via Eventbrite upon drop off.
+To submit a brew you must drop it off by March 1, 2025 to your local Gahan House with a completed submission form.
+There is also a $30 submission fee to enter a beer into this challenge that must be paid via Showpass upon drop off.

-You need to register and pay online through this Eventbrite link!
-Once this is paid and your beer dropped off, you will receive a complimentary Atlantic Home Brew Challenge t-shirt from that Gahan House location (not bad, eh?!).
+You need to register and pay online through this Showpass.
+Once this is paid and your beer dropped off, you will receive a complimentary Maritime Home Brew Challenge t-shirt from that Gahan House location (not bad, eh?!).

 Yes – you can submit one entry per style

 Only two.
-Your beer must qualify as one of two styles: German Pilsner or Altbier and a portion of every brew need to be partially mashed or steeped.
+Your beer must qualify as one of two styles: Belgian Witbier OR German Weisse.
+A portion of every brew needs to be partially mashed or steeped.

 Yes!
 As long as you are not a certified brewer or brew for your career (and you are over the age of 19).